ZenitechSoftware/lambda-node/README.md

 The module allows you to run your JavaScript code on any Node.js version in AWS Lambda.

+AWS Lambda rarely updates Node.js version, in fact AWS Lambda Node.js version problem looks  similar to one Babel tries to solve for JS versions.
+This module enables you to use latest Node.js version with latest features and bug/security fixes.

 ## Quick start

 ### Installation